Where to Stay in Buenos Aires - A Local's Neighborhood Guide

 The hotel strikes a perfect balance between contemporary and retro and has the most beautiful green garden with a heated pool in which you’ll want to stay forever!

-During the transformation, redbrick warehouses were converted into trendy restaurants, resulting in the area becoming a major center of gastronomy in the city.
-Its upscale steakhouses are popular with tourists and business people alike.
+As a result, the neighborhood has become a major center of high-end gastronomy and its chic steakhouses are popular with tourists and business people alike.

 One of Buenos Aires’ most famous sites is here too: the Women's Bridge (Puente de la Mujer) designed by the renowned artist and architect Santiago Calatrava.